 What will this mean for my gaming?

-In order to remain unbiased and not get virtually flayed by either community, I’m not going to sugar-coat the process of PC gaming: PC will require your time and care.
+In order to remain unbiased and not get virtually flayed by either community, I’m not going to sugar-coat the process of moving from console to PC gaming: PC will require your time and care.
 Whether it’s understanding certain bugs and patches or having to upgrade your system in order to match the requirements of a new game, you will have to understand the internals of your PC on a basic level if you wish to open up the full potential of PC gaming.

 While this may sound like a lot of work compared to consoles, it also means that you will have far greater control of your machine and how you choose to game.
-Although it isn’t for everyone, PC gaming does open up unique avenues from an avid online community that can help with the majority of bugs and issues that you may encounter.
+Although it isn’t for everyone, PC gaming over console does open up unique avenues from an avid online community that can help with the majority of bugs and issues that you may encounter.
 Compared with consoles, you may have to ring up their support helpline, and, well, nobody wants to do that.

 If you feel that you are comfortable with staying on your console and don’t want to brave the unknown of PC gaming, just remember that gaming on PC allows you to remain within your familiarity with the ability for controller compatibility.
 PC gaming simply takes what you are accustomed to and expands your opportunities as a gamer and the way that you experience your games.
 For those saying that the expense of PC is far more substantial than a console, this is only correct depending on how many games you get and how well you research into the components that you are buying for your PC.
 Do your research!

 In the long-term, a PC pays for itself, with games being much cheaper with frequent sales on websites such as Steam, in comparison to spending up to £60 a game on a console.
 It is literally game-changing.